Kobra (DC Comics): Kobra organization

 The Kobra organization survived Jeffrey Burr's death and begins recruiting new members.
 Kobra has many specialized sub-sections, including the Blackadders, a group of ninja-like fanatics.

 In the past, Kobra operated an aggressive metahuman research and recruitment program.
-This program gave birth to both known versions of Strike Force Kobra.
+This program gave birth to both known versions of Strike Force Kobra which fought the Outsiders on different occasions.

 The new Kobra has several ranks: low-level members are Lanceheads, higher-level members are called Nagas, and the highest level shown are the Bestowed, mystics who specialize in Blood Magic.